rlse369/markdown-notebook/README.md

 - **Vite (v7.3.1)**: For fast build times and simple project setup.
 - **CodeMirror 6 (@uiw/react-codemirror)**: Provides a lightweight, robust Markdown editor with syntax highlighting.
 - **ReactMarkdown**: For rendering Markdown content in the live preview panel.
 - **LocalStorage**: For persistent storage of notes directly in the browser without a backend.
+- **ChatGPT (GPT-5-mini)**: Used for guidance to structure feature requirements, plan logic for file naming, responsive layout, and other behaviors.
+This demonstrates effective use of an LLM to assist software design and problem solving.

 These tools allow the app to run entirely in the browser, providing a smooth, interactive experience without needing a server.